SapienzaNLP/ita-bench/README.md

 ## How to use
-To use ItaBench, you can follow these steps:
+To use ITA-Bench, you can follow these steps:
 1. Clone this repository:
 ```bash
 git clone git@github.com:SapienzaNLP/ita-bench.git